vitercik/vitercik.github.io/_pages/about.md

 and the [Computer Science](https://cs.stanford.edu/) department.

-My research interests include machine learning, algorithm design, discrete and combinatorial optimization, and the interface between economics and computational.
+My research interests include machine learning, algorithm design, discrete and combinatorial optimization, and the interface between economics and computation.
 I am particularly excited about how machine learning can be used for discrete optimization and algorithmic reasoning.

 Before joining Stanford, I was a [Miller](https://miller.berkeley.edu/) fellow at UC Berkeley, hosted by Michael Jordan and Jennifer Chayes.